 This is webinar is presented on data from a bioRxiv preprint.
-The final version of this paper, “Performance assessment and economic analysis of a human Liver-Chip for predictive toxicology” is now live Nature Communications Medicine.
+The final version of this paper, “Performance assessment and economic analysis of a human Liver-Chip for predictive toxicology” is now live Communications Medicine, part of Nature Portfolio.

 Failure in late stages of the drug development pipeline is one of the major challenges the pharmaceutical industry faces today.
 Human organ-on-a-chip (Organ-Chip) technology has the potential to disrupt preclinical drug discovery, as it has been shown to recapitulate organ-level pathophysiology and clinical responses.
 Additionally, industrial guidelines have been published that describe the criteria for qualifying preclinical models for a particular use application; however, systematic and quantitative evaluation of Organ-Chips’ predictive value has not been conducted to date.